ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ## Run ksqlDB-cli

-- In a new terminal, inside `springboot-kafka-connect-debezium-ksqldb` root folder, run the `docker` command below to start `ksqlDB-cli`
+- Open a new terminal and, inside `springboot-kafka-connect-debezium-ksqldb` root folder, run the `docker` command below to start `ksqlDB-cli`
   ```
   docker run -it --rm --name ksqldb-cli \
     --network springboot-kafka-connect-debezium-ksqldb_default \